Advanced Rails with Rspec, Capybara, and friends

 end

-We are now GREEN in the REDGREEN-REFACTOR cycle.
-This means that we can proceed to add new features by adding specs first, then implementing those features.
-We can also refactor the existing features with confidence knowing that there are automated specs covering expected results.
+We are now GREEN in the RED-GREEN-REFACTOR cycle.
+This means we can proceed to add new features by adding specs first and then implementing those features.
+We can also refactor the existing features with confidence, knowing that automated specs are covering expected results.

-This is why it is called “RED-GREEN-REFACTOR” cycle.
-By continuously providing feedback to us the developer, the test cycle allows us to work exponentially smarter, which in turn gives us incredible powers to produce code that is open to being refactored and resilient to change.
+This is why it is called the “RED-GREEN-REFACTOR” cycle by continuously providing feedback to us, the developer, the test cycle allows us to work exponentially smarter, which in turn gives us incredible powers to produce code that is open to being refactored and resilient to change.

 Expect the Initializer to Take a Color Attribute